Coolcumber/inpladesys/README.md

 # Inpladesys - Intrinsic Plagiarism Detection System

-This repository is going to contain an implementation and a description paper for an author diarization (and intrinsic plagiarism detection) system as a result of a student project which is a part of [*Text Analysis and Retrieval*](https://www.fer.unizg.hr/en/course/taar) (*TAR*) coursework.
+This repository contains an implementation and a description paper for an author diarization (and intrinsic plagiarism detection) system as a result of a student project which is a part of [*Text Analysis and Retrieval*](https://www.fer.unizg.hr/en/course/taar) (*TAR*) coursework.

 ## Author Diarization and Intrinsic Plagiarism Detection
 Author diarization is the problem of segmenting text within a document into classes each corresponding to an author, i.e. assignment of every part of a text to an author.
 The analyzed document can be a result of collaborative work or plagiarism by a single author.
 The problem is in more detail described [here](http://pan.webis.de/clef16/pan16-web/author-identification).
 The problem can be divided into 3 subproblems: